lmc-eu/spirit-design-system/packages/web/src/scss/components/Dropdown/README.md

 ## Placement

-Dropdown implements the [Placement Dictionary][dictionary-placement] for placement.
+DropdownPopover implements the [Placement Dictionary][dictionary-placement] for placement.
 The dictionary values are used as a value of data attribute `data-spirit-placement`, e.g. `data-spirit-placement="top"`, `data-spirit-placement="right-end"`, etc.

 ### ⚠️ DEPRECATION NOTICE

-CSS modifiers `Dropdown--top`, `Dropdown--rightTop`, `Dropdown--bottom`, etc. are deprecated and will be removed in the next major release.
+CSS modifiers `DropdownPopover--top`, `DropdownPopover--rightTop`, `DropdownPopover--bottom`, etc. are deprecated and will be removed in the next major release.
 Use `data-spirit-placement` attribute instead.

 [What are deprecations?][readme-deprecations]

 ## JavaScript

 There are two options here.
-Use the trigger element as an anchor or wrap the menu together with the trigger into a `.DropdownWrapper` class.
+Use the trigger element as an anchor or wrap the menu together with the trigger into a `.Dropdown` class.

 ### Dropdown trigger